cdelgehier/oio-docs/doc/source/sdk-guide/java_example.rst

 An Object Storage API differs from a conventional filesystem: instead of directories and files, you manipulate containers where you store objects.
 A container can hold millions of objects.

-Note that there is no hierarchy notion with containers: you cannot nest a container within an other, however you can emulate a nested folder structure with a naming convention for your objects.
-For example with an object name such as "documents/work/2015/finance/report.pdf" you can retrieve your files using the appropriate "path" prefix.
+There is no notion of hierarchy with containers: you cannot nest a container within an other, however you can emulate a nested folder structure with a naming convention for your objects.
+For example, with an object name such as "documents/work/2015/finance/report.pdf" you can retrieve your files using the appropriate "path" prefix.

-In this SDK, you manipulate Container and Object, all you need is to initialize an ``Client`` object.
+In this SDK, to manipulate Containers and Objects, all you need to do is to initialize a ``Client`` object.
 To initialize it, you need the namespace name.
 Endpoint URLs and all other configuration options will be loaded from ``/etc/oio/sds.conf.d/NAMESPACE`` (or ``~/.oio/sds.conf`` if you have deployed from source).

    .. code-block:: java

       Client client = ClientBuilder.newClient(NAMESPACE, PROXY_URL);

-All of the sample code that follows assumes that you have correctly initialized an ``Client`` object.
+All of the sample code that follows assumes that you have correctly initialized a ``Client`` object.

 Accounts
 --------

-Accounts are a convenient way to manage the storage containers.
+Accounts are a convenient way to manage storage containers.
 Containers always belong to a specific Account.

 You can list containers for a specified Account.
 Accounts are also a great way to track your storage usage (Total bytes used, Total number of objects, Total number of containers).